-9. When you hear the dawn chorus of birds.
+9. Hear the dawn chorus of birds.

 It’s unworldly, wholly surreal and absolutely magical.

-10. When you lose all track of time.
+10. Completely lose all track of time.

 It could be in the brief silence after the laughter around the fire dies down.
 Or when you get up to answer nature’s call.